Mandatory training and face to face training – updated 11 March 2021

 Taking care of our staff is very important to us and we closely monitor the latest guidance from the Government and health and safety executive to ensure we follow the correct hygiene and safe distancing practices.

 The Covid classroom training guidelines have been updated to reflect the latest information and are available on the staff portal here.

-Where it is not possible to deliver the training virtually, a face-to-face risk assessment proforma and face to face training Covid-19 risk assessment must be submitted to the Covid-19 training group via email Covidemail@example.com to seek approval for the training to be delivered.
+Where it is not possible to deliver training virtually, a face-to-face risk assessment proforma and face to face training Covid-19 risk assessment must be submitted to the Covid-19 training group via email Covidfirstname.lastname@example.org to seek approval for the training to be delivered.

 The group will review the request for face to face training, taking into consideration the following: